 - 8.2.1 We welcome student applications from all areas of the local, regional, national and international community.
 The Information, Advice and Guidance process enables students to select a course, suited to their level of ability and future aspirations, taking into account the relevant government funding stream, where appropriate. - 8.2.2 Many students join us from the local secondary schools, while others have a particular interest in following a discrete area of provision and travel many miles to study with us (e.g. for Land-based studies or as a Residential student). - 8.2.3 We undertake equality monitoring and analysis on the protected characteristics that we collect from our students to allow us to understand who our students are and how they have progressed throughout their studies.
-We will seek to increase the number of protected characteristics on which we collect data during the life of this policy. - 8.2.4 We arrange appropriate learning support for our students who have learning difficulties and disabilities and who need tailored additional support in order to succeed in their studies. - 8.2.5 We have been awarded the Highly Trusted Sponsor status, from UK Border Agency and therefore we take student applications from international communities.
-We have links with several countries across the world and work with the British Council and UKVI (UK Visas and Immigration) to ensure international students join us in line with all relevant legislation. - 8.2.6 We work with our Student Union Equality and Diversity Officer to discuss how we can further support students from different backgrounds or with differing needs to good effect.
+We will seek to increase the number of protected characteristics on which we collect data during the life of this policy. - 8.2.4 We arrange appropriate learning support for our students who have learning difficulties and disabilities and who need tailored additional support in order to succeed in their studies.

+- 8.2.5 We have been awarded the Highly Trusted Sponsor status, from UK Border Agency and therefore we take student applications from international communities.
+We have links with several countries across the world and work with the British Council and UKVI (UK Visas and Immigration) to ensure international students join us in line with all relevant legislation. - 8.2.6 A Fitness to Study Procedure seeks to treat students with criminal records fairly and rehabilitate them into education where it is safe to do so. - 8.2.7 We work with our Student Union Equality and Diversity Officer to discuss how we can further support students from different backgrounds or with differing needs to good effect.